-Thinking Paws
+Welcome to Thinking Paws

-Striving for well-being in every human-animal relationship
+Striving for two-way wellbeing in every human-animal relationship

 I understand that it’s important to you to achieve your goals with your dog or cat.
 And that to do this you are seeking simple practical skills and enough knowledge to confidently: